Final Fantasy XVI Characters: meet the cast of FF16

 If there's one area where the pressure is on a new entry in the Final Fantasy franchise, it's in its cast.
 The demand is that the Final Fantasy XVI characters are good - good enough to stand up to the storied parties of the series before it - and that's a tall order.

-As we approach the Summer 2023 release of FF16, it's important to get to know the cast of newcomers that we'll spend many hours with as we explore the world of Valisthea and follow protagonist Clive on his jouney of revenge.
+As we approach the June 22nd, 2023 release of FF16, it's important to get to know the cast of newcomers that we'll spend many hours with as we explore the world of Valisthea and follow protagonist Clive on his jouney of revenge.
 That's what this page is for - to give you a pre-release primer on all of the FF16 characters, who they are, and what they're like.
 All based on pre-release material, of course - so spoiler free.

 If you're trying to learn as much as you can about FF16, you should check our our analysis of the first trailer, our run-down of the FF16 devleopment staff, our profile on FF16 director Hiroshi Takai, which will help tell you what to expect from his first FF in the director's chair.